hellbox/srob-migration/content/reviews/something-fishy.md

 name = "Something fishy"
 title = "Something fishy"
-dek = "A book about salmon in the Northwest makes a big splash, but you should probably throw it back." type = "Review"facebookauto = "This new book about salmon in the Northwest?
+dek = "A book about salmon in the Northwest makes a big splash, but you should probably throw it back." type = "Review" facebookauto = "This new book about salmon in the Northwest?
 You should probably throw it back." twitterauto = "This new book about salmon in the Northwest?
 You should probably throw it back." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/upstream.md"]